MD-KX/PalmTree/program/README.md

 * lpSolveAPI

 # Environment
 We use parallel computing because the method used in the paper requires a lot of calculations.
 Only a Windows version is available right now.
-Users can modify the source code to create the Linux version of the codes according to their needs.
+Users can modify the source code to create the Linux version according to their needs.